Chesterkxng/alx-system_engineering-devops/0x00-shell_basics/README.md

 : a script that copies alle html files from curent working directory to his parent 100-lets-move
-: a scripty that moves all files begenning with an uppercase to another directory
+: a scripty that moves all files begenning with an uppercase to another directory 101-cleans-emacs
+: a script that deletes all files in the current working directory that end with "~"